| |

 Theodor Itten.
 Born

 in 1952 in Langenthal, Switzerland.
-From 1971-81 studied
+From 1971-81 studied psychology

-psychology at Middlesex and City University, psychotherapy
+at Middlesex and City University, psychotherapy and ethnology

-Huxley.
-Member of the United
+of the United

 Kingdom Council of Psychotherapy.
 Since 1981, has practiced